kevinlobcit/GroundswellWebpage/README.md

 # GroundswellWebpage
 Webpage for Groundswell

+Basic feature is mostly just clicking the row with the person you want to view their information and it will switch to a page showing an about theirself and their company

 Most likely you will need to rename site.html to index.html so you dont need to do http://websitename.com/groundswellwebpage/site.html

 The .json file is in the format of